Skip to content

 We are offering 8 scholarships this year (4 Promising Scholar and 4 Promising Advocate).
 Click the link below for more information.

 Full scholarships include conference registration and a $200 housing allowance for people who travel to Nashville from outside the area.
-We will pay full scholarship winners a $200 housing reimbursement after a submission of receipt from a hotel, AirBNB, or other forms of housing is received.
+We will pay full scholarship winners a $200 housing reimbursement after a submission of receipt from a hotel, AirBnB, or other forms of housing is received.

 ResilienceCon™ is a new approach to conferences that offers a variety of traditional and innovative formats.